 Given that, I set my hourly rate to the minimum: Just $3 an hour.
 But a few days went by and no one was biting.
 I started to worry that my car just wasn’t good enough.
 Then, finally, I got a request.

-Chris Brooks: Chris Brooks, I'm from Las Vegas, Nev.
+Chris Brooks: My name is Chris Brooks, I’m from Las Vegas, Nev.

 Miner: Well, have a good time this week.